DiegoDeberdt/FiniteStateMachine/README.md

 - [Quickstart](#quickstart)

 ## Quickstart
 Using the FSM is pretty straightforward.
 States and inputs are defined as enums.
-State transitions have provisions for guard conditions and optional actions, to be performed when transitioning from one state to another.
+Every transition has provisions for guard conditions and entry actions.

 Below is a simple example (borrowed from SimpleExpressionCalculator, which can be found in its entirety on GitHub)